Solteq/minimal-express-boilerplate/features/README.md

 I noticed this when I tried to run my tests first time with "grunt cucumber" command and skeletons were copy-pasted from cucumber-js output.

 For full Cucumber reference take a look at https://cucumber.io/docs/reference.
 My absolute favorite with Cucumber is scenario outlines.
-Then even test data will be decoupled from the test implementation and can be provided by the actual end users!
+Then even the test data will be decoupled from the test implementation and can be provided by the actual end users!